aditi-18/IssueTracker-Application-MERN/README.md

 ## Chapter14

-Through this chapter I learned Sign in using google id, authentication and creating an aware autneticated ui.
+Through this chapter I learned how to setuo google sign-in for a application, authentication and creating an aware authenticated UI.
 I also learned OAuth2 mechanism, with authentication integrations.

 ### Chap14-Result SnapShot.
 Main page view with signned in user information.
 ![](/ReadMeImages/Chapter14.PNG)

 ### Problems faced in this chapter
--registering using google client id.
+-Registering using google client id and running the new URL.
--undersatanding outh mechanism.
+-Undersatanding outh mechanism.

 ## Chapter13